A PUBLICATION BY: FRSA Florida Roofing Magazine, Issue April 2019

 Medical Surveillance

 The standard requires construction employers to make medical surveillance available at no cost, and at a reasonable time and place, to any employee who is required by the silica standard to use a respirator for 30 or more days a year.
-All required medical examinations and procedures must be performed by a physician or other licensed health care professional (PLHCP ), defined as an individual whose legally permitted the scope of practice allows him or her to independently provide or be delegated the Man On Roof Working On Tileresponsibility to provide some or all of the particular health care services required by paragraph (h) of the standard.
+All required medical examinations and procedures must be performed by a physician or other licensed health care professional (PLHCP ), defined as an individual whose legally permitted the scope of practice allows him or her to independently provide or be delegated the responsibility to provide some or all of the particular health care services required by paragraph (h) of the standard.
 An initial examination must be offered within 30 days of initial assignment unless the employee has received a medical examination that meets the requirements of the standard within the last three years.
 Thereafter, the employee must be offered a follow-up examination at least every three years, or more frequently if recommended by the PLHCP.

 The examinations must include a medical and work history, a physical examination, a chest x-ray, a pulmonary function test, a test for latent tuberculosis infection (initial exam only}, and any other tests deemed appropriate by the PLHCP.
 The employee will receive a written medical report from the PLHCP within 30 days of each exam that includes: (1) a statement indicating the results of the medical examination; (2) any recommended limitations on the employee’s use of respirators; (3) any recommended limitations on the employee’s exposure to silica; and (4) a statement, if applicable, that the employee should be examined by a specialist.